JestVA/JestVA/README.md

 ## Dear reader:

-🔰 If you are a developer, join one of my [meetup series in London](https://www.meetup.com/London-Algorithms-Meetup/events/hwnsfsyccfbqb/) (currently remote).
-Besides the [curriculum](https://github.com/JestVA/DevUnwind) in the DevUnwind repo, I also have some [talks (e.g. Dealing with Time in Javascript)](https://github.com/JestVA/talks).
+🔰 If you are a developer (you'd benefit most out of it, but also if you are a BA, Product Owner, Designer etc.), join one of my [meetup series in London](https://www.meetup.com/London-Algorithms-Meetup/events/hwnsfsyccfbqb/) (currently remote).
+Besides the [curriculum](https://github.com/JestVA/DevUnwind) I also have other [talks (e.g. Dealing with Time in Javascript)](https://github.com/JestVA/talks).

 🔰 If you feel too burdened or affraid of getting burnt out, see if you can find the support and reconciliation that you need in my [Developer Happiness support chatroom](https://gitter.im/DevUnwind/community).